-In 2018, Chambers USA ranked James in band 4 in Texas for the category of Tax, noting sources hail him as having “extraordinary technical knowledge and incredibly attentive client service.”
-He has also been recognized in The Legal 500 U.S. (2013) and Texas Super Lawyer – Rising Star (2008-2009, 2014-2017).
+Chambers USA ranked Mr. Chenoweth in band 3 in Texas for the category of Tax, noting sources hail him as “very intelligent, very energetic and a good advocate for tax,” as well as “very knowledgeable in partnership and M&A matters, and very responsive” (2019) and having “extraordinary technical knowledge” and “incredibly attentive client service“ (2018).
+He has also been recognized in Texas Super Lawyer – Rising Stars (2008-2009, 2014-2019).

-James earned his Juris Doctor in 2004 from New York University School of Law, where he also received his LL.M. in taxation in 2005.
-He graduated in 2001 with Honors from The University of Texas at Austin, where he was elected to Phi Beta Kappa and received a Bachelor of Arts degree in government.
+Mr. Chenoweth earned his J.D. in 2004 and LL.M. in taxation in 2005 from New York University School of Law.
+He graduated in 2001 with Honors from The University of Texas at Austin, where he earned Phi Beta Kappa and a B.A. in government.